-2.2 Preparation of Planning Applications - The Role of the Development Services Department
+2.2 Preparation of Planning Applications - The Role of the Development Services Department to seek feedback when preliminary plans have been prepared to ensure all relevant information is submitted and that fundamental or mandatory requirements have been met.

-Prior to engaging a consultant, or preparing an application on behalf of a client, it is recommended that you first confirm with Development Services what City approvals are required and obtain all relevant information.
+Prior to engaging a consultant, or preparing an application on behalf of a client, it is recommended that you first confirm with Development Services what Council approvals are required and obtain all relevant information.

-Whilst Development Services are not in a position to prepare applications including those for planning approval, building licence applications, applications for the registration of a lodging house or applications to construct or install an apparatus for the treatment of sewerage, it is often beneficial to seek feedback when preliminary plans have been prepared to ensure all relevant information is submitted and that fundamental or mandatory requirements have been met.
+Whilst Development Services are not in a position to prepare applications including those for planning approval, building licence applications, applications for the registration of a lodging house or applications to construct or install an apparatus for the treatment of sewerage, it is often beneficial